-When you’re creating lots of landing pages
+When you’re creating lots of post-click landing pages

-Landing pages are laser-focused.
+post-click landing pages are laser-focused.
 They’re targeted to a specific audience and their messaging reflects the campaign they’re supporting…

 At the same time, the elements on that page may not be completely unique.
 As in, you might reuse a block of copy or an image album.
 Logos will likely be the same across designs.

 Before Instablocks, to do that with Instapage you had to duplicate your page, then adjust elements unique to your campaign.
-That meant keeping the same landing page design and layout with only a few tweaks.
+That meant keeping the same post-click landing page design and layout with only a few tweaks.

 But what if you wanted to use elements from an earlier campaign on a totally new design and layout?